Jakson011/MyMusic/README.md

 ## 🖥️ About the Project

-This application derives from a legacy project, where we seek to improve it by applying microservices techniques allowing the new application to perform an independent scaling of APIs, grouped according to the customer's business domains.
+This application derives from a legacy project, where I seek to improve it by applying microservices techniques allowing the new application to perform independent scaling of APIs, grouped according to the client's business domains. as a way to show my knowledge.! 🚀
-The project pursuit to show the result of teamwork, developed by CI&T juniors programmers as a way of showing our knowledge.
-Enjoy! 🚀

 <h3 align=center>
 <img src="https://media3.giphy.com/media/l4Ep71LWjYR1eCPXq/giphy.gif?cid=ecf05e47l0tt74ccocho3m8eesb7axm13yxedh2zhn22vlac&rid=giphy.gif&ct=g">